5 Self-Care Gifts for Yourself

 Cleansing is usually done in the spring and the fall, at the junction between seasons.
 It is a way of letting go of what no longer serves us and making space for our heart’s true desires, offering rest, simple nourishment, and deep rejuvenation.

 Banyan’s Cleanse Bundle is the ultimate self-care package.
 It provides everything you need for a 7-day cleanse.
 Or, do a 3-day cleanse in the spring and again in the fall.
 You can also pick any day of the week to slow down and simplify.
 Eating kitchari is a good way to do this.
 Dedicate this time for yourself to reconnect and renew.

-Scraping your tongue first thing in the morning might be unappealing to some, but it is the best way to start your day.
+Scraping your tongue first thing in the morning is the best way to start your day.
 (Really!)
-Not only is tongue scraping an effective way of clearing the bacteria that accumulates through the night, it also gives us a good indication of how well our bodies may or may not be assimilating what we are eating.
+Tongue scraping clears the bacteria that accumulates through the night and also gives us a good indication of how well our bodies may or may not be assimilating what we've eaten.

-Oral bacteria in itself can lead to a host of other complications, the least of which is bad breath, but it is also an indicator that some aspect of our diet may need to shift.
+Oral bacteria in itself can lead to a host of other complications, the least of which is bad breath.
+It is also an indicator that some aspects of our diet may need to shift.
 If we are not digesting the food we are taking in, this undigested food matter turns into ama, or toxins, in our body’s tissues.
 This also sets the body up for future complaints.